-There has been enormous media interest surrounding the United Nations COP 26 meeting held in the UK in November 2021.
-Hopefully, it is a sign that most world leaders are at long last starting to take seriously the threats posed by climate change to the future of our planet and our way of life.
-Such is the scale of the problem, however, that a concerted and genuine effort is needed, not only by world leaders, but also by every industry, company, and individual.
+There has been enormous media interest surrounding the United Nations COP 26 meeting held in the UK in November last year.
+Hopefully, it is a sign that most world leaders are at long last starting to take the threats posed by climate change to the future of our planet and our way of life seriously.
+However, such is the scale of the problem that a concerted and genuine effort is needed, not only by world leaders but also by every industry, company and individual.
 In other words, we all have a part to play.

-I passionately believe that each one of us has a responsibility to do whatever we can, not only for the benefit of the present generation, but also the generations to come.
+I passionately believe that each and every one of us has a responsibility to do whatever we can, not only for the benefit of the present generation but also the generations to come.
 It is not for me to preach about what we do in our private lives to protect the environment.
-In our working lives, however, we all have varying levels of influence.
-I am proud to say that several years before it became 'fashionable' from a company image point of view, Dunlop made a conscious decision to pursue environmentally friendly strategies.
-This focused on three key areas: product life cycle, the environmental impact of our products, and our production processes.
+However, in our working lives we all have varying levels of influence.
+I am proud to say that several years before it became 'fashionable' from a company image point of view, we made a conscious decision in Dunlop to pursue environmentally friendly strategies.
+This focused on three key areas; product life cycle, the environmental impact of our products and our production processes.